 The interfaces here seeks to retain the modularity and flexibility associated with workflow systems and combine them with a rich prospect visualization of the collection being managed.
 We proposed that structured surfaces would provide means for people to gain insight into their material while also providing them some ways of formulating an argument about the data.

 We have used a pipe-and-flow type of workflow as the surface for organizing the status of documents (figure 1).
-It begins in the left side where each of the documents is accepted and starts its life in the workflow.
+It begins on the left side where each of the documents is accepted and starts its life in the workflow.
 Each stage of the process, represented by a rectangle, is a milestone such as decision points, in-progress work and stand-by moments.
-The colors reflects the status inside the workflow: work in progress (dark grey); needs revision (yellow); rejected (red); accepted (green).
+The colors reflect the status in the workflow: work in progress (dark grey); needs revision (yellow); rejected (red); accepted (green).

 What we found with this experiment was that the majority of the information is contained in the structured surface, with very little in the tokens.
 We wondered for our next iteration if it might be useful to explore placing more of the information in the tokens, which would allow us to use surfaces that were less prone to becoming cluttered.